Ultra-broad band perfect absorption realized by phonon-photon resonance in periodic polar dielectric material based pyramid structure: Structures and Design

 \section{Structures and Design}

 The basic structure is shown in Fig.~\ref{fig1}(a) and a square structure has also been presented for an intuitive comparison.
-The height of grating $H$, Filling length $\Lambda$, period $T$ is 5.4 $\mu m$, 4.8 $\mu m$, 5.2 $\mu m$ respectively.
+The height of grating $H$, Filling length $W$, period $\Lambda$ is 5.4 $\mu m$, 4.8 $\mu m$, 5.2 $\mu m$ respectively.
 A plane wave propagates along the z direction with the electric and magnetic fields polarized along the x and y directions, respectively.
-For diffrent purpose, the grating can be designed as possessing translational symmetry in both x and y direction in which case, the structure may not be intensive with the $s$ or $p$-polarized wave.
+For diffrent purpose, the grating can be designed as possessing translational symmetry in both x and y direction in which case, the structure may not be {sensitive to the polarization angles.}

-In the absence of free carrier the frequency-dependent dielectric permittivity can be written in this form by Lorentz-Drude model\cite{neuner2009critically}
+In the absence of free carrier the frequency-dependent dielectric permittivity can be written in this form {by Lorentz-Drude model\cite{neuner2009critically,born2013principles}:}

 where $\omega$ is the wave number of incident light in free space and the longitudinal optical phonon frequency is $\omega_{LO} = 972~cm^{-1}$, the transverse optical phonon frequency is $\omega_{TO} = 796~cm^{-1}$, and $\varepsilon_{\infty}=6.5$ and the damping rate arise from the vibriation of lattice and harmonicity is $\gamma =3.75~cm^{-1}$.
 From the discussion above, we know the Reststrahlem band corresponding to the region of $\omega_{TO}<\omega<\omega_{LO}$ and in the wavelength sense is $10.3~\mu m<\lambda<12.6~\mu m$.
-The real and imaginary part of permittivity is shown in Fig.~\ref{fig1}.c By applying the Cauchy dispersion model, one may get frequency-dependent refractive index.
-From the literature\cite{icenogle1976refractive}, the sellmeier coefficient is determined and one write the refractive index in this form.
+The real and imaginary part of permittivity is shown in {Fig.~\ref{fig1}(b).} By applying the Cauchy dispersion model, one may get frequency-dependent refractive index.
+From the literature\cite{icenogle1976refractive}, the sellmeier coefficient is determined and {one writes the refractive index in this form:}